About the CDA Structured Interview

 How well you perform during the actual interview and whether you will ultimately succeed in gaining admission to dental school is in large measure linked to the preparation you do in advance.
 The most effective strategy to prepare for a competency based interview is to anticipate the types of questions/scenarios you will face and to practice your answers.
 Here are a few tips:

-- Consider the Competencies: Consider the competencies associated with success in the dental profession and think about personal experiences that demonstrate that you possess these attributes.
+Consider the competencies associated with success in the dental profession and think about personal experiences that demonstrate that you possess these attributes.
 Practice integrating these key characteristics into your answers.

-- Organize your answers: Many students experience difficulty responding to questions in an organized and logical manner given the time constraints and pressure associated with the interview process.
+Many students experience difficulty responding to questions in an organized and logical manner given the time constraints and pressure associated with the interview process.
 Remember that the way in which you present an answer can be as important as the content of your response.
 When relating to personal experiences, ensure that you describe the context in enough detail for the interviewer to understand the situation (i.e., what you accomplished and the steps you undertook).
 Your answer should conclude with a discussion about the outcome of your actions and what you learned from the experience.

-- Listen to the prompts: After you finish answering the question, the interviewers may ask a few follow-up questions before moving on to the next question.
+After you finish answering the question, the interviewers may ask a few follow-up questions before moving on to the next question.
 The cues provided may introduce new information that may guide you to the specific issues that are the focus of each question.